zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 ## Agenda
 - Intro
-- Application
+- Challenge
 - Durable functinos

 Note:
+What I'm going to do today, is to tell you a story of one application.

 Why and what I try to solve

-Then I'll tell about the method
+Then I'll tell about the challenge

 Dive into durable

+The story began in 2012 (next slide)

 ---
 <span class="menu-title" style="display: none">Tech Days 2012</span>